FTC-23511/SolversLib-Docs/pathing/pure-pursuit.md

 #### Retrace

-FTCLib's pure pursuit implementation includes a unique feature we call retrace.
+SolversLib's pure pursuit implementation includes a unique feature we call retrace.
 One common issue with pure pursuit is that the robot can lose it's path.
 Retrace solves this issue.
 If enabled (retrace is enabled by default) and the robot loses it's path, the software will automatically plot a temporary path back to it's last known path position.
 Once the robot finds the path again it will continue on as normal.
 If you wish to disable retrace (not recommended), do this:

 ```java
 m_path.disableRetrace();